Small Cap: Bellamy's Australia

 Bellamy's Organic is Australia's leading producer and distributor of 100% Australian made organic baby food products.

-Why did it make money?
+Why did this Small Cap make money?

 The demand for Australian made organic products is increasing at an exponential rate as mothers around the world want to give their babies quality product.
 Demand is particularly acute in the giant Chinese market, which has been hit by contamination issues of its home-grown product.